Women in Adventure Sport Conference

 Supporting and enabling female participants, coaches and leaders – A sharing of experiences, knowledge and ideas.

-The conference deliverers and facilitators will be women who have proven leadership, coaching and/or research experience in the subject area, and are of course passionate about supporting and inspiring others.
-All sessions will be run in an interactive way with time created to allow group discussions, social chat and through that individual support.
+The conference deliverers and facilitators are women who have proven leadership, coaching and/or research experience in the subject area, and are of course passionate about supporting and inspiring others.

 2018 Guest Speakers

 The full line-up includes Lynn Robinson, the recently elected President of the BMC.
 As the first female to hold this position, her unique volunteering journey includes; being President of her university mountaineering club; rock climbing guidebook work; national work with the BMC Women’s Development Group.
 She will talk about her experiences and challenges that she has faced throughout her journey.

 Deb Pinniger is an accomplished white water kayaker and educator.
 For fifteen years she competed internationally in freestyle kayaking and is a former World, European and British freestyle champion.
 Deb has spent twenty years sharing her knowledge and skills with others, leading and participating in white water expeditions around the world

 An inspirational group of female pupils from Arran High School, along with the Deputy Head, Suzie Dick, will be along to tell us how they personally set up outdoor education in their school and what they did to achieve this.

 Women in Adventure is an independent research-based project focused on empowering women through the sharing of information, inspiration and advice.
 Hetty will be sharing some of their findings.

 Lou gained the Mountaineering Instructor Certificate at the young age of 23 and is currently working towards the final modules of the BASI Alpine ISIA qualification.
 She will share with us how self-belief has impacted upon her journey to enable her to teach and guide in the mountains of Scotland and the Alps.